1712n/wall-e/src/prompt/markdown/documentation.md

 #### Cloudflare Workers AI Models

 ##### Cloudflare Workers AI Text Embeddings
-Feature extraction models transform raw data into numerical features that can be processed while preserving the information in the original dataset.
-These models are ideal as part of building vector search applications or Retrieval Augmented Generation workflows with LLMs.

 ##### Cloudflare Workers AI BAAI general embedding model
 ```